dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/t2-sprint9.md

 Have a time to discuss what is working and what isn't.
 Include a summary of this when you submit this!

-🚀 Create a wiki page:  `Sprint Retrospectives Term 2`
+🚀 Add to your `Sprint Retrospectives for Term 2` Wiki Page

 Here's a template for what to add every week: